w3f/w3f-education/docs/Rust/section6/generics.md

 let squared = square::<i32>(10); // 5
 ```

-When we go to call this function, we replace the `<T>` with the type we wish to represent - in this case, `i32`.
+When we call this function, we replace the `<T>` with the type we wish to represent - in this case, `i32`.
 Taking a closer look at the function's signature, it essentially converts from `T` to `i32` across the board:

 ```rust
 fn square<i32>(square: i32) -> i32;
 ```

-Now this is possible for any number!
+Now, this is possible for any number!
 With one caveat - not all types can utilize the `*` operator.
-For example if I used a String, this function would panic, as it is not possible to compare Strings directly this way.
-In fact, the above code shouldn't work all together, as the compiler is not sure what to expect since it can expect *any* type.
+For example, if you used a String, this function would panic, as it is impossible to compare Strings directly this way.
+The above code shouldn't work together, as the compiler is unsure what to expect since it can expect *any* type.

 ### Adding Trait Bounds to Generics

-Traits will be covered more in depth in the next section.
+Traits will be covered more in-depth in the next section.
 However, know that they can define certain behavior for generics to ensure the type is **compatible** with the function.
 This particular trait, `Mul`, is a trait that ensures that a type can be multiplied.
 By using the syntax `T: Mul`, we limit all possible types `T` could be to anything that implements `Mul`:

-`Output` is an **assoicated type**, will be covered later as well.
+`Output` is an **associated type**, which will also be covered later.

 ```rust
 fn square<T: Mul<Output = T> + Copy>(x: T) -> T {